Choosing a Financial Advisor: When, What, Where & How

 While styles may vary, the most important result should be a sound financial plan.
 At a minimum, advisors should help:

-Short-term goals are those you want to accomplish in the next year: build an emergency fund, purchase a new car.
-Mid-term goals are for the next three to five years: purchase a home.
+Establish your goals.
+Short-term goals are those you want to accomplish in the next year, such as building an emergency fund or purchasing a new car.
+Mid-term goals are for the next three to five years—like purchasing a home.
 Long-term goals are further out, such as retirement.

 Create, implement and monitor your plan.